 We love books, so what could be better than World Book Day?
 But has it crept up again, leaving you with little or no time to organise the children’s costumes?
 Preparing for World Book Day when you don’t have craft skills, hours to spare or a huge supply of craft materials can be tough.
 I’ve seen some guides to making outfits that have frankly made me want to run for the hills.
 If you had the same feeling, don’t despair.
 I’ve got plenty of ideas for some seriously easy World Book Day costumes.
 So skip the stress and get straight to the bookish fun!This post may contain compensated links.
 Read my disclaimer here

 I know some parents love putting costumes together.
-Some kids aspire to be the finest of cosplayers.
+Some kids aspire to be the finest of cosplayers and are already attending fan conventions in character.
 But for those of us who just can’t handle that, read my tongue in cheek guide for really easy World Book Day costumes.

 How much time and notice do you need to make a World Book Costume?

 One of the problems for parents and carers is lack of time and notice.
 The first time I heard about the annual World Book Day dressing up, we had two days notice of the event.
 At the time I was working 9-5 and had no time to rustle up an amazing homemade costume.

 That year we had no choice but to do the easiest thing.
 We opted for the shop-bought Batman costume that was already in the wardrobe.
 We were soon to find out that such sloppiness was frowned upon.
 The following year when the reminder letter arrived – again with just two days notice – it declared “No superheroes!
 No princesses!
 Book characters only!”
 Er.. there are lots of books featuring super heroes and princesses.
 And the kids really love them, so why not?